gexahedron/graceful-labeling/README.md

 * suppose we study a question of existence of alpha labeling of a tree.
 Sometimes a tree doesn't have it because of the parity condition (TODO).
 Can this obstruction also be a problem for β+ labeling?
 It turns out that no, it can't (TODO).
 * there's a hypothetical characterization of all treees which are not 0-ubiquitous [3].
 We know that maximally valued edge is always connected to the 0 vertex.
 Can we characterize the forbidden places of this edge in trees?
 It looks like it's possible, and in addition to 2 interesting families in [3] of forbidden placings of this edge, we get only 4 (or 5?) new families (TODO).
 It also seems that we do get something similar for sequential labeling, although the number of families of counterexamples looks huge or infinite at the moment (TODO).
 * the inductive constructions by Koh, Rogers and Tan [4, 5, and also see 6, 7] and the transfer method both are useful for determining the possible placings of the maximally valued edge (in case of so called delta construction we have 2 trees, A and B, and possible placings of maximal-value edge in both of them and from this information we can derive the possible placings of maximal-value edge in their delta and delta+ products), but i haven't tried to code this yet.
+* Code for graceful tree packing conjecture, where every tree recieves a similar-to-graceful labeling (TODO).
+And more!
 # References:

 [1]  A. Blinco, S.I.
 El-Zanati, C. Vanden Eynden, On the cyclic decomposition of complete graphs into almost-bipartite graphs, Discrete Math.
 284 (2004) 71–81.